cherikakaushal/when-systems-break/README.md

 - how models fail
 - how data quality affects reliability
 - how system behavior changes under different types of imperfections

+## Experiments Conducted

+1. Noise Injection
+2. Missing Data Simulation
+3. Feature Importance Analysis

+Each experiment is designed to isolate a specific failure condition and observe system behavior.